Autonomiccs/autonomiccs-platform/README.md

 ## Getting Started

 - Please, follow the installation instructions in the <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Installation">Installation</a> wiki page;
-- once it is installed, please check our documentation to understande our plugin <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Usage">usage</a>.
+- once it is installed, please check our documentation to understand our plugin <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Usage">usage</a>.

 ## Getting source repository